nickrmc83/ioc_container/README.md

 }
 ```

-Standard resoltuion (Resolve<Type>()) searches for the first matching registered type in the IOC containers dependency list.
+Standard resolution (Resolve<Type>()) searches for the first matching registered type in the IOC containers dependency list.
 However, it is not possible to register two identical types unless using named registration.
 Named registration allows multiple matching types to be registered with the caveat that each is accompanied by a name by which it maybe resolved.
 For example the below code will throw a RegistrationException when the second registration is attempted.

 ```cpp
 // Example.
 Matching registration exception